Healthdirect Free Australian health advice you can count on.

 What causes basal cell carcinoma?

-The main cause of BCCs is overexposure to the sun’s ultraviolet (UV) rays.
-People at greatest risk of developing a BCC include people with fair skin, people with a strong family history of BCC and those with a Celtic background.
+While many factors can lead to a BCC, the main cause is sun exposure.
+Spending a lot of time exposed to the sun’s ultraviolet (UV) rays over a lifetime, causes changes in the structure and function of your skin cells.
+It can be many years before you develop the BCC.
+People at greatest risk of having a BCC include those with pale skin, a strong family history of BCC and those with a Celtic background.

 What are the types of basal cell carcinoma?